 I shoot with Fuji X series cameras and I’m proud to be a brand ambassador for Fuji in Portugal and one of their X Photographers.
 I currently use a Fuji X-T3, X-T30 and occasionally a GFX 50R along with various Fujinon lenses.
 Before switching to Fuji, I spent around 8 years using Nikon dSLRs.

 I switched to Fujifilm cameras as they fit with my philosophy to travel as light as possible, and aside from the camera gear I use either a Gitzo Mountaineer or Traveller carbon fibre tripod.
-Post-processing is done using Adobe Lightroom, Photoshop CC and occasionally CaptureOne.
+Post-processing is done using CaptureOne, with whom I partner, as well as Adobe Lightroom and Photoshop CC.

 Since 2017 I've dedicated more time to making films.
 Over the last couple of years video technology has reached a point where it's possible to carry an array of tools for film-making, like the DJI Mavic Pro 2 for example, without compromising on my photography equipment or increasing the size and weight of my backpack.